Split, Croatia: 15 Things to do in Split – travel guide

 Sandy beach Bačvice

 Bačvice beach is just a short walk from the town centre.
-The only sandy beach with shallow sea and a lively atmosphere, where you can find beach bars, restaurants and water sports facilities.
+The only sandy beach with shallow sea and lively atmosphere, where there are beach bars, restaurants and facilities for water sports.

 The beach is one of the most popular beaches in Split, so it’s best to arrive early to secure the best spot.

 And what makes Bačvice beach unique?
-It was here that the game of picigin originated.
+It is here that the game of picigin was created.
 This is played in shallow water, where you and the other players try to keep the ball in the air without using your hands.

 Pebble beaches Obojena, Kaštelet and Ježinac

-About a 25-minute walk from the centre of Split, the smaller pebble beaches of Obojena, Kaštelet and Ježinac are located in two bays.
+About a 25-minute walk from the centre of Split, the smaller pebble beaches of Obojena, Kaštelet and Ježinac are located smaller pebble beaches of Obojena, Kaštelet and Ježinac.
 They don’t have as good facilities as the beaches in the centre, but there is a beach bar and showers.
 There are sharp rocks at the entrance, so I do not recommend the beach with small children.

 The beaches can be reached from the centre by a pleasant walk or by car (there is a larger free parking lot).
 The advantage is that the beaches are not overcrowded.

-Kašjuni pebble beach – the best beach in Split
+Kašjuni pebble beach – the best beaches in Split

 beaches in Split Croatia - Kašjuni beach